danielfdickinson/dananke-theme-hugo-dfd/README.md

 - Conditionals
 - `ge` (greater than or equal to)
 - `.Site.Params.mainSections` to avoid hard-coding "blog," etc. [[release note](https://github.com/spf13/hugo/blob/66ec6305f6cb450ddf9c489854146bac02f7dca1/docs/content/meta/release-notes.md#enhancements)]

-This theme uses the "Tachyons" CSS library.
-This will allow you to manipulate the design of the theme by changing class names in HTML without touching the original CSS files.
-For more information see the [Tachyons website](http://tachyons.io/).

 ## Installation